-Total Credit for Taxes Paid by Pennsylvania Resident Estates or Trusts to Other States or Countries
+Total Credit for Taxes Paid by Pennsylvania Resident Estates or Trusts to Other States

-Pennsylvania resident estates or trusts having income subject to both Pennsylvania tax and fiduciary income tax of another state or country may claim a credit for all or a portion of the tax paid to the other state or country.
+Pennsylvania resident estates or trusts having income subject to both Pennsylvania tax and fiduciary income tax of another state may claim a credit for all or a portion of the tax paid to the other state.
+A state is defined as a state of the United States, the District of Columbia, the Commonwealth of Puerto Rico and any territory of possession of the United States.

-Submit a photocopy of the tax return, or other evidence, filed in the other state or country with the PA-40 Schedule G-S or G-L.
+Submit a photocopy of the tax return, or other evidence, filed in the other state with the PA-40 Schedule G-S or G-L.